First lady, Muchel Obama, is seeking $10 donations to protect Obamacare, her husband's troubled health insurance system.

 It's a Breitbart story.

-Former Alabama quarterback AJ McCarron, prepping for the NFL draft, was watching the Grammys on Sunday, and felt that the really demonic performances showed that there is a lot of evil in the world.
+Former Alabama quarterback A.J.
+McCarron, prepping for the NFL draft, was watching the Grammys on Sunday and felt that the really demonic performances showed that there is a lot of evil in the world.

-Katie Perry dressed up as a witch and was burned at the stake in her act while gay couples were married to the song Same Love, and that song openly attacked right wing conservatives and Christians.
+Katie Perry dressed up as a witch and was burned at the stake in her act while gay couples were married to the song Same Love, and that song openly attacked right-wing conservatives and Christians.

 I mean, that's the point of these shows.

-People all over the country buy music.
+I mean, let's face it, people all over the country buy music.

 People from all political stripes buy music.